-$$\frac{4.66 \text{ s}{b}}{\text{E V 2.22 Y exp } (-\lambda \Delta t))}$$

-LLD is the lower limit of detection as defined above (as picocurie per unit mass or volume).

-${\bf s}{\bf b}$ is the standard deviation of the background counting rate or of the counting rate of a blank sample as appropriate (as counts per minute).

-E is the counting efficiency (as counts per transformation)

-V is the sample size (in units of mass or volume).

-2.22 is the number of transformations per minute per picocurie.

-Y is the fractional radiochemical yield (when applicable).

-$\boldsymbol{\lambda}$ is the radioactive decay constant for the particular radionuclide, and

-Δt is the elapsed time between midpoint of sample collection and time of counting (for plant effluents, not environmental samples).
+$$LLD = \frac{4.66S{b}}{E \cdot V \cdot 2.22 \cdot Y^{-\lambda \Delta t}}$$

+- LLD = lower limit of detection as defined above (as pCi per unit mass or volume) - S_b = standard deviation of the background counting rate or of the counting rate of a blank sample (in counts per minute) - E = counting efficiency (as counts per transformation) - V = sample size (in units of mass or volume) - 2.22 = number of transformations per minute per picocurie - Y = fractional radiochemical yield (when applicable) - λ = radioactive decay constant for the particular radionuclide - Δt = elapsed time between sample collection (or end of the sample collection period) and time of counting

-Typical values of E, V, Y, and Δt shall be used in the calculation.
+Typical values of E, V, Y and Δt should be used in the calculation.

-It should be recognized that the LLD is an \underline{a} priori (before the fact) limit representing the capability of \underline{a} measurement system and not an \underline{a} posteriori (after the fact) limit for a particular measurement.
+It should be recognized that the LLD is an a priori (before the fact) limit representing the capability of a measurement system and not an a posteriori (after the fact) limit for a particular measurement.

-LICENSE NO. TITLE: PAGE: 141 of 175 075 OFFSITE DOSE CALCULATION MAN UAL REV: 016
+LICENSE NO. TITLE: PAGE: 130 of 162

+075 OFFSITE DOSE CALCULATION MANUAL REV: 017

+INC V. 017